SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Evaluation

 \subsection{GNNs Trained Using \n{}}

-We next compare the performance of GNNs trained via \n{} along with \algoname{} with those trained in a centralized manner, i.e., the models are trained based on the original graphs without graph partitioning.
+We next compare the performance of GNNs trained via \n{} with those trained in a centralized manner, i.e., the models are trained based on the original graphs without graph partitioning.
 Note that the centralized GNN training is much slower than its distributed counterpart.
 It can also fail to train GNN models on large graphs, e.g., the OGB-Papers dataset, due to their sheer size.
 Nonetheless, we use the results from the centralized GNN training as reference results for validating the correctness of \n{}, as long as the models can be trained in both ways.

-We report the results in Figure~\ref{fig:gnn_acc}.
-We observe that for all the datasets and different numbers of partitions, the GNNs trained by \n{} achieve the same level of accuracy compared to the ones obtained by the centralized training.
-The results confirm the correctness of \n{}, whose core components include the use of a streaming partitioning algorithm for graph partitioning and the model-averaging strategy for model synchronization among compute units.
+We report the results of GraphSAGE in Figure~\ref{fig:gnn_acc}.
+We observe that for all testing cases, the GNNs trained by \n{} achieve the same level of accuracy compared to the ones obtained by the centralized training (via DGL and PyG).
+The results confirm the correctness of \n{}, whose core components include the use of a streaming partitioning algorithm for graph partitioning and the model-averaging strategy for model synchronization among GPUs.
 We have also instantiated \n{} with other streaming partitioning algorithms and used them to train GNNs.
-The trained models all obtain similar classification results to the centralized ones.
-In addition, we have observed that the accuracy of the same model remains at the same level regardless of which server is used.
-We omit the repeated results here for brevity.
+The trained models all obtain similar accuracy to the centralized ones.